ubco-W2022T2-data301/project-group-group-23/final_report_group23.md

 ![Graph2](images/Graph2.png)

 This graph shows that three-point percentage has increased from around 25% in the early 1980s to around 35% today.
 Although the three-point percentage has stayed at roughly 35% since around the year 2000, players are shooting much higher volumes today, proving that shooters today are better than ever.
-You can find the full analysis [here](https://github.com/ubco-W2022T2-data301/project-group-group-23/blob/main/analysis/analysis1.ipynb) if you are interested in reading a more in depth anaylsis of Stephen Curry ability.

-In conclusion, Stephen Curry's exceptional three-point shooting abilities and consistent high-ranking performance in various performance metrics establish him as one of the greatest players in basketball history, demonstrating his skill and versatility as a dynamic scorer and shooter among other top players.

 ![Graph3](images/Graph3.png)